adamavenir/sarahavenir.com/content/blog/2022/all-the-light-we-cannot-see.md

 ---
 title: 'Love note to: All the Light We Cannot See'
 date: 2022-12-28T01:40:04.026Z
 description: "I was so excited to read you.
 Having read Doerr’s Memory Wall and Four Seasons in Rome, I couldn’t wait to see how his gift for detail would come through in a novel—and one with your scope, at that.
 (I heard you took him ten years to write!)
 What interested me the most was his choice to write about a blind girl as one of the main characters.
 In everything I’ve read of Doerr’s, he relied so much on visual description.
-How was he going to stretch himself to rely on the other senses?"
+How was he going to stretch himself to rely on the other senses?..."
 ---

 ## c/o Anthony Doerr